Penang Asam Laksa (Malaysian Tamarind Fish Noodle Soup)

 A bowl of Penang assam laksa soup with garnishes on a wooden table.

-What is Penang Assam Laksa?
+What is Penang Asam Laksa?

 What It Tastes Like

-Key Ingredients in Assam Laksa Penang
+Key Ingredients in Asam Laksa Penang

 Tips for Best Results